Covert Communication Gains from Adversary's Ignorance of Transmission Time: Discussion

 The emergence of radio-frequency (RF) communication systems necessitated the development of means to protect them from jamming, detection, and eavesdropping.
 Spread-spectrum techniques \cite{simon94ssh} address these issues by transmitting a signal that requires bandwidth $W_{\rm M}$ on a much wider bandwidth $W_{\rm s}\gg W_{\rm M}$, thus, effectively suppressing the power spectral density of the signal below the noise floor.
 This provides both covertness as well as the resistance to jamming, fading, and other interference.

 However, while the spread-spectrum architectures are well-developed, the fundamental SRL for covert communication has been derived only recently \cite{bash12sqrtlawisit,bash13squarerootjsac}.
-This resulted in the revival of the field, with follow-on work focusing on reducing the size of the pre-shared secret \cite{che13sqrtlawbscisit, bloch15covert-isit}, fully characterizing the optimal constant hidden by the big-$\mathcal{O}$ notation of the SRL \cite{bloch15covert-isit, wang15covert-isit}, and extending the SRL to bosonic channels with Willie limited only by the laws of quantum mechanics \cite{bash13quantumlpdisit,bash14optlpdexparxiv}.
+This resulted in the revival of the field, with follow-on work focusing on reducing the size of the pre-shared secret \cite{che13sqrtlawbscisit, bloch15covert}, fully characterizing the optimal constant hidden by the big-$\mathcal{O}$ notation of the SRL \cite{bloch15covert, wang15covert}, and extending the SRL to quantum channels with Willie limited only by the laws of quantum mechanics \cite{bash13quantumlpdisit,bash15covertbosoniccomm,azadeh15quantumcovertarxiv}.
 Finally, while here we improve on the SRL by exploiting Willie's ignorance of transmission timing, other studies explore even stronger assumptions on his limitations.
-In particular, authors in \cite{lee14posratecovert,lee15posratecovertjstsp,che14channeluncertainty} examine the impact of the noise in Willie's channel estimates, which allows $\mathcal{O}(n)$ covert bits to be transmitted in $n$ uses of the channel even when Willie has the upper and lower bounds on the estimates.
+In particular, authors in \cite{lee15posratecovertjstsp,che14channeluncertainty,sobers15jammer-asilomar} examine the impact of the errors in Willie's estimate of noise variance $\sigma_{\rm w}^2$ at his receiver, which allows $\mathcal{O}(n)$ covert bits to be transmitted in $n$ uses of the channel even when Willie has upper and lower bounds on $\sigma_{\rm w}^2$.
 Thus, positive-rate rather than SRL-governed covert communication is possible when Willie's knowledge of the channel is incomplete.
+However, successive work has demonstrated that the converse of Section \ref{sec:converse} still holds even if Willie does not know $\sigma_{\rm w}^2$, but under the restrictive assumption that Willie knows the slot boundaries\cite{goeckel16timing}.
+The main result of \cite{goeckel16timing} can then be combined with the approach of Theorem \ref{th:converse} to remove the requirement of Willie knowing the slot boundaries, as described in Corollary 2 of \cite{goeckel16timing}.